 How do I find customers for my CNC machining business?

 Network with other businesses and attend trade shows and industry events.
 Create an online business presence on social media and through a website.
 Keep your services excellent, and your pricing competitive.

 Starting a successful CNC machining business requires careful research and planning.
-You’ll need to identify your direct competition, your target market, and your services and pricing structures.
+You’ll need to identify your direct competition, your target market, and your services and pricing structures, plus you’ll also need to know how much does a CNC cost.
 Follow this by developing a market strategy based on the findings of your research.
 Only then should you select the equipment you need and identify your future staff.